 Reading

-At this time [friend or family member] can share a reading, [title of reading].
+At this time during the short and sweet ceremony a guest speaker [friend or family member] can share a reading, [title of reading].

-(couples’ uniqueness, personality & feelings for one another/ wedding readings/love poem from Joe Black the Movie)
+(couples’ uniqueness, personality & feelings for one another/ readings about life partners, companionship/love poem from Joe Black the Movie)

-Out of the ordinary, the extraordinary happened.
+Out of the ordinary, the extraordinary happened after sliding door moments.
 The story/movie goes; one scene with two monologues, each person finishing one another’s sentences.
-Parker and August two inquisitive people meet at the Churchill Arms Pub in London, while watching F1 Grand Prix.
+Parker and August two inquisitive people see each other at waitross supermarket and then meet at Churchill Arms Pub in London, while watching F1 Grand Prix.

 She is beautiful, smart, geek chic, and as wise as an owl.